exasol/s3-document-files-virtual-schema/doc/user_guide/user_guide.md

 You can not use two-factor authentication (session credentials) with this adapter.
 Instead, you need to create a machine account without two-factor authentication.

 Please mind the trailing slash.
 The adapter will simply join this string with the `source` from you mapping definitions.
-You can also add a prefix here.
+You can also add a prefix in connection object after the trailing slash.
 For example:

 ```
 https://BUCKET.s3.REGION.amazonaws.com/my-folder/